zieren/wasted-youth-tracker/README.md

 # Wasted Youth Tracker

-Wasted Youth Tracker is a flexible parental control system.
-It limits the time kids spend on their Windows PC and provides insight into what they are doing.
+Wasted Youth Tracker is a flexible parental control system for Windows.
+It limits the time kids spend on their PC and provides insight into what they are doing.

 Wasted Youth Tracker covers all programs/apps, not just online activity.
 It is very configurable and supports multiple types of limitations.
 For example, the following rules can be in effect together: